dennisnordberg/julia-school/content/julia/dataframes.md

 `using DataFrames, CSV`

+... then we can write our CSV like this:

+`CSV.write("/Users/ron/Desktop/inventory.csv", inventory)`

+This takes our `inventory` dataframe and writes a CSV named `inventory.csv` to my Mac's desktop (you can save it wherever you'd like).

+## How to import a CSV as a dataframe in Julia

+Once we've installed the `CSV.jl` package already (see above section on writing CSV files), then we tell Julia we want to use it:

+`using CSV`

-then you can import a CSV as a dataframe into Julia like this:
+Now we can import a CSV as a dataframe into Julia like this:

 `df = CSV.File("my-file.csv") |> DataFrame`